kniklas/get-fx/DEVELOPMENT.md

 * removing `.python-version` will set the directly to the global python version (if python version was set)

-## pip3
+## Dependencies

+Required to build package: `pip3 install setuptools`.

+There are three files where dependencies are defiend:
+* `requirements-build.txt` - packages required to build / run software from the code without tests (minimum).
+This must be in sync with `setup.py` -> `required_install`
+* `requirements-test.txt` - additional packages required for running tests
+* `requirements-dev.txt` - additional packages required to develop, debug software.
+In order to have complete development environment all three requirements files must be installed.

-`pip3 freeze > requirements.txt` - to dump the requirements
+Do not use `pip3 freeze > requirements.txt` - as the dump is very long and might contain unecessary packages!

-`pip3 install -r requirements.txt` - to install as per requirements
+`pip3 install -r requirements-build.txt` - to install required minimum of packages required to run softare from the code.

+If you wish to remove all packages, use: `pip freeze | xargs pip uninstall -y` [stack overflow](https://stackoverflow.com/a/11250821)

 ## testing